WDI-SEA/WDI-13-dailies/w1/d2-semantic-html/lesson.md

 1. Describe the roles that HTML and CSS play for a web page
 2. Identify the components of an HTML element and an HTML document
-3. Describe the elements that display content and the elements that structure content
+3. Utilize HTML validators to write correct HTML documents
-4. Utilize HTML validators to write correct HTML documents
+4. Describe some common elements and their use cases
 5. Design a HTML document based off a mockup, with a structure that maintains the semantics of the information

 ## Sublime plugins to install